 The Beatles were the greatest band that’s ever walked on this earth.
 And of course, I’m a huge fan of Paul McCartney, Ringo Starr, John Lennon and George Harrison.
 I’m a huge fan.
 But I’m even more into Pink Floyd, they have been my go-to band when it came to learning to play the guitar and writing music.
 My favourite writer ever is Roger Waters from Pink Floyd.
 So, for me, the Abbey Road Studios were more about Pink Floyd than The Beatles.
 I was looking at all the different couches we were sitting in, and there were these pictures of David Gilmore and Roger Waters sitting in the same couches, and it was just incredible for me to think that Pink Floyd have had been there.
 This was bigger than The Beatles – but then, of course, when you think about them, it’s also a shaky feeling.
 I remember the nice old lady working in the cafeteria when you can buy yourself this Abbey Road Martini special thing.
 There is a picture of her on the wall in her 20s where she was much younger: she was serving Martinis to John Lennon and Paul McCartney!
 It’s cool that there is this same lady today, 40 years later, the same who served Lennon and McCartney.

 That’s so very British from you.
-With regard to Paul McCartney, what do you think of the conspiracy theory according to which Paul McCartney was replaced by an imposter called Billy Shears Campbell in 1966?
+With regard to this, what do you think of the Paul is Dead conspiracy theory claiming that the real Paul McCartney died in 1966 and was replaced with an imposter by the name of Billy Shears Campbell?

 Yes, I’ve heard about that.
 I’ve actually recently heard a podcast about that conspiracy theory.
 I think it’s funny.
 But in my opinion, of course, I think there is maybe 1% that this was actually the case.
 For me, it’s impossible.
 But I believe that some people actually believe it.
 But are they believing the right thing or not?
 No, I don’t think so and I don’t see the reason why.
 I mean, why would somebody want to replace him with another guy and do the things that he does, musically?
 I think it would have been more or less impossible to just find a guy that looks like him and has the same music skills.

-Billy Shears Campbell, the alleged “impostor”, is said to have won a lookalike contest in 1963 and was awarded by Paul himself, there’s a video titled Paul and Faul Together you can watch about it.
+The alleged imposter is said to have won a lookalike contest in 1963 that was awarded by Paul himself.
+There is also a video titled Paul and Faul Together you can watch about it.